top of page

 1995

-• MAP creates innovative Vocational programming for over 1,500 students with disabilities from Washtenaw, Jackson, and Wayne counties to make a smooth transition from school to work.
+• MAP develops innovative vocational programs for over 1,500 students with disabilities in Washtenaw, Jackson, and Wayne counties, supporting smooth transitions from school to work.

 1996